What can we expect to see changing in SEO by the end of the year in 2017?

 Any savvy marketer will tell you just how important Search Engine Optimisation (SEO) is for both ecommerce and bricks-and-mortar businesses.
-Having a prudent SEO strategy in place will determine whether your business stands out from the millions of other business on the cyberspace market or becomes obsolete.
+Having an effective SEO strategy in place will determine whether your business stands out from the millions of other business on the cyberspace market or becomes obsolete.

 Taking into consideration the importance of SEO, you have no choice but to keep tabs of the changing trends in the SEO world.
 Here are some of the changes we believe will define SEO in 2017.